 Houlihan next presented its analysis using the market approach with the comparable transaction method.
 Houlihan searched for transaction data from the last 3 years involving cannabis companies with a focus on extraction, cultivation, and concentrates operating in the United States and Canada.
 Houlihan found four companies for which the enterprise value and last twelve months revenue multiples were available.
-Houlihan applied a multiple range based on an analysis that included a discount to the mean-observed-multiple to account for information limitations.
-Houlihan applied the selected multiples to the Company's revenue to determine the indicated enterprise value of the Company and concluded that the comparable transactions method indicated and equity value per share range of \$0.018 to \$0.030.
+The details of these comparable transactions are set forth in the table below.